dgouju/DEVWKS-2612/README.md

 1. Using left navigation pane in Tetration UI, go to Data Platform --> User Apps.
  ![Jupyter toolbar](images/toolbar.png)
- This is your UserApps repository, and examples are provided for your reference:
+ This is your UserApps repository, with lab apps and examples provided for your reference:
  ![Jupyter toolbar](images/screenshot_2727.png)
 2. Create a New App in PySpark that you can name "Jupyter basics"
 3. You will enter in your newly created UserApp.
 Let's have a look at the toolbar and menus: